gangeli/qry/README.md

      >> Hello World! (but, we're cheating)

+You can also start Qry as an interactive prompt, with all dependencies bundled, using:

+    java -jar qry.jar

 ### Hello World!
 On most unix systems, there is a program entitled `hello` which prints Hello World to the screen.
 We will run this program, with no arguments.